-With good roads from all directions leading to Oberon NSW, the town is easily accessible by public or private transport.
+With good roads from all directions leading to Oberon NSW, the town is easily accessible by public (weekdays only) or private transport.
 Enjoy the journey here, whichever route you take, as the scenery is simply spectacular!

 Private Transport